-The ability to be creative is vital to the success of our children and the well-being of our world, now more than ever, as we face incredible challenges such as racial discord, wars, global warming, and mass extinctions.
+The ability to be creative is vital to the success of our children and the well-being of our world.
+Now, more than ever, as we face incredible challenges such as racial discord, wars, global warming, and mass extinctions.
 Individuals, organizations, and governments seek innovative solutions every day.

 Gripping a paintbrush, drawing dots and lines, mixing colors, cutting with scissors, controlling a glue stick or squeezing a glue bottle, kneading and rolling playdough, tearing paper—all of these tasks require increasing amounts of dexterity and coordination, yet they are so fun and rewarding that children want to do them over and over.
 As kids engage in art activities over time, their fine motor skills improve.

 As children learn to control their scribbling, they make a wider variety of shapes, eventually making all the shapes necessary to write the letters of the alphabet—any alphabet.

 Children become more comfortable with uncertainty and remain flexible thinkers, which is key for creativity and confidence.
 And the more experience they have with a variety of materials and techniques, the more likely they are to try new combinations and ideas.

 Art materials provide a safe outlet for emotions.
 Feelings and ideas can be reduced to a manageable size and manipulated as desired.
-Movement, image, color, line, and imagination all help children express themselves in a multidimensional way—a way that words may not be able to do, or that may be more comfortable for them than words.
+Movement, image, color, line, and imagination all help children express themselves in a multidimensional way.
+This is a way that words may not be able to do, or that may be more comfortable for them than words.

-As parents and teachers, we can offer an environment where it is safe to experiment and create, where questions are encouraged and children have free access to the materials they need and enjoy.
+As parents and teachers, we can offer an environment where it is safe to experiment and create.
+An environment where questions are encouraged and children have free access to the materials they need and enjoy.
 We do this not to produce career artists but to raise children who are confident and comfortable with their creativity in whatever form in takes.

 Art is an equalizer, helping create a common ground for children who don’t know each other and who may or may not be interested in the same things.
 It can help people of all ages, races, abilities, and even languages engage in a shared (and generally mutually loved) activity.